 - Has the book been translated or reprinted?

 - Did any important events — a war, an economic depression, a change of leadership, the emergence of new technology — happen during the writing of the book?

 Know Your Why

 What are you reading this book for?
 Entertainment?
 To understand something or someone you don’t know?
 To get better at your job?
 To improve your health?
 To learn a skill?
 To help build a business?

 You have to have some idea of what you want to get from the book.
 You don’t just want to collect endless amounts of useless information.
 That will never stick.

-Before starting to read a book (particularly non-fiction), skim through the index, contents page, preface, and inside jacket to get an idea of the subject matter.
+Before starting to read a book (particularly non-fiction), skim through the index, contents page, preface, and inside the jacket to get an idea of the subject matter.
 (This article on how to read a book is a brilliant introduction to skimming.)
 The bibliography can also indicate the tone of a book.
 The best authors often read hundreds of books for each one they write, so a well-researched book should have a bibliography full of interesting texts.
-After you've read the book, peruse the bibliography and make a note of any books you want to read next.
+After you’ve read the book, peruse the bibliography and make a note of any books you want to read next.

-Match the Book to Your Setting or Situation
+Match the Book to Your Environment